jjasghar/pxe_dust-cookbook/README.md

     `username`: Username of the default user, default 'ubuntu'.
 * `root`:
     `crypted_password`: SHA512 password for the root user, default 'ubuntu'.
 This is used on Debian since Ubuntu does not have a root.
+* `interfaces`: Block of JSON-escaped text to insert into the `/etc/network/interfaces`.
+Unused if not present, the example above adds dhcp to eth0 and eth1.
 * `external_preseed`: Direct pxeboot clients to an existing (unmanaged by pxe_dust) preseed file.

 Additional data bag items may be used to support booting multiple operating systems.
 Examples of various Ubuntu and Debian installations are included in the `examples` directory.
 Important to note is the use of the `addresses` option to support tftp booting by MAC address (this is currently required for not using the default) and the explicit need for a `run_list` and/or an `environment` if one is to be provided.